buzzm/WebF/README.md

 main(sys.argv)
 ```

 Context can carry the instance of the invoking "self."
 This makes ALL the
 resources available.
 Below is a complete example of this, including
 separating the invocation environment (main and command line args),
-the real logic body (MyProgram), and the WebF framework:
+the real logic body (MyProgram) which contains bespoke methods like
+`fancyCalculation()`, and the WebF framework:

 ```
 import pymongo
 from pymongo import MongoClient